-Yup that’s me, London College of Fashion dropout & gap year gal 2018 (is it dropping out if you never actually attended in the first place?).
+Yes that’s me, London College of Fashion dropout & gap year girl 2018 (is it dropping out if you never actually attended in the first place?).
 It was August of 2018 that my place to study BSc Fashion Management at London College of Fashion was confirmed – a course I’d convinced myself I wanted to study for a long time.
-I always grew up knowing I wanted to study at LCF, as a child I wanted to be a fashion designer but quickly realised that while I have a creative brain, this most certainly does not translate onto paper.
-Textiles however?
-That’s much more my cuppa tea.
+I grew up dreaming of studying at LCF, as a child I wanted to be a fashion designer but quickly realised that while I have a creative brain, this most certainly does not translate onto paper.

 If you think gap years are easy, you could not be more wrong.
 While this was the right decision for me, it’s certainly not been fun and games or without significant down-sides.
 I thought I would compile all of the things I’ve learned about gap years so far – and god help me because its only been 5 months.
 Here are the things they DON’T tell you about gap years:

 - Everybody seems to have an opinion on them, regardless of whether they took one or not.
 Example: I was getting my hair cut and the hairdresser was asking what I’m currently doing in life; ‘I think they’re a waste of time’ she says.
 Well thank you very much lady for your opinion ~that nobody asked for~.
 While I’m making a joke out of this, saying things like this to young people who are still figuring out their career is kind of unacceptable, we all know what it’s like worrying about whether or not you’ve made the right decisions in life and other people imposing their negative opinions doesn’t exactly help.